reem12345/Linux-Server-Configuration/README.md

 $ sudo chmod 700 /home/grader/.ssh
 $ sudo chmod 644 /home/grader/.ssh/authorized_keys

+- set /etc/ssh/sshd_config file for PasswordAuthentication and set it to no and change PermitRootLogin to no.

+- Restart SSH: sudo service ssh restart

+- close the connection and coonect to the server again using: ssh -i ~/.ssh/reem.rsa -p 2200 grader@18.197.52.126

 # Prepare to deploy your project

+1.Configure the local timezone to UTC.

+2. Install and configure Apache to serve a Python mod_wsgi application. install Apache: $ sudo apt-get install apache2. install python3: $ sudo apt-get install libapache2-mod-wsgi-py3. install Enable mod_wsgi $ sudo a2enmod wsgi
+3.Install and configure PostgreSQL:

+4. Create a new database user named catalog that has limited permissions to your catalog application database.

 # Deploy the Item Catalog project